The Sound of Music (film): Casting and rehearsals

 Rehearsals for the singing and dance sequences began on February 10, 1964.
 The husband-and-wife team of Marc Breaux and Dee Dee Wood, who had worked with Andrews on Mary Poppins, worked out the choreography with Saul Chaplin on piano—the arrangements could not be altered under Rodgers and Hammerstein's contract.
 The stage choreography was not used because it was too restrictive.
 Breaux and Wood worked out all-new choreography better suited for the film that incorporated many of the Salzburg locations and settings.
 They even choreographed the newly added puppet dance sequence for "The Lonely Goatherd".
 The choreography for the Ländler strictly followed the traditional Austrian folk dance.
-The musical arranger Irwin Kostal prerecorded the songs with a large orchestra and singers on a stage before the start of filming.
+The musical arranger Irwin Kostal, who also had worked in the same role on Mary Poppins, prerecorded the songs with a large orchestra and singers on a stage before the start of filming.
 In her book, The Sound of Music: The Making of America's Favorite Movie, Julia Antopol Hirsch says that Kostal used seven children and five adults to record the children's voices; the only scene in which the child-actors' singing is heard in the released version of the film is when they sing "The Sound of Music" on their own after Maria leaves.
 Charmian Carr refuted the claim that the voices of the child actors were dubbed in the film and on the soundtrack.
 Carr contended that all of the children who are in the film sing on the track, but four other children were added to most of the songs to give them a fuller sound; they did not replace them as singers.
 The voices of some of the adult actors had voice doubles, including those of Peggy Wood and Christopher Plummer.